 Seville is also home to two universities which you may find convenient if your child is finishing school and planning further education in Spain.

-You will be surrounded by bars and restaurants and being able to walk or bike absolutely everywhere, you possibly won’t even need a car.
+You will be surrounded by bars and restaurants and be able to walk or bike absolutely everywhere, and you possibly won’t even need a car.

-Seville international residents say that it may take you some time to adjust to the local ways and culture.
+Seville international residents say that adjusting to the local ways and culture may take some time.

-If you’re seeking an alternative style of urban life, go to Bilbao.
+If you’re seeking an alternative urban lifestyle, go to Bilbao.

-Bilbao is located in the less popular northern coastline overlooking the Atlantic Ocean and therefore cannot boast endless days of sunshine and a balmy climate like the Mediterranean cities of Spain.
+Bilbao is located on the less popular northern coastline overlooking the Atlantic Ocean and, therefore, cannot boast endless days of sunshine and a balmy climate like the Mediterranean cities of Spain.

 On the plus side – there are considerably fewer tourists and expats there than in the south of Spain.